nod0n/calamares_wiki/Deployers-Issues.md

 > Calamares.
 Typically they are configuration issues and bugs in
 > external tools used by Calamares during system installation.

+### xfsprogs 4.16 onward will fail grub install

+(*From issue #960, 2018-05-21*)

+If the root and /boot filesystems are created as XFS, xfsprogs 4.16 and later use the *spinode* option by default, which will cause a grub-install failure (unknown filesystem) later.
+As a workaround, disable *spinode* by default, as noted in the issue.

 ### Systemd 237 and rsync

 (*From issue #907, 2018-02-14*)